 Getting there: The fastest way to get there is on the Romance Car from Shinjuku Station.
 It only takes around 1 hr 15 mins to reach Hakone-Yumoto Station.
 However, for around half the price and only a slight increase in travel time, you can take the Odakyu Line to Odawara Station and transfer to the Hakonetozan Line to Hakone-Yumoto.

 So, which of these day trips from Tokyo will you try this year?
-You can also read up on some other things to do in and around the exciting capital here.
+Be sure to also read up on other things to do in and around the exciting capital.